The Life of a Digital Nomad

 Habits to build a healthy body

-Here’re 20 healthy habits you should start to take for a fitter body:
+Here are 20 healthy habits you should start to take for a fitter body:

 1. Make sure you chew your food well

-Most people gobble down their food, and don’t take the time to chew or enjoy it properly.
+Most people gobble down their food and don’t take the time to chew or enjoy it properly.
 If you’re one of these people, try slowing down your eating by chewing your food longer than you would normally do.
 You’ll enjoy the taste of your food more, and you’re likely to eat less too.

 2. Stock up on healthy food

-At home you snack on what’s in your cupboards, refrigerator and freezer.
-If all you have in there is ultra-processed foods like fries, chocolate and ice cream, then you’ll find yourself snacking on them (not a good idea).
-To break this habit, make sure you have loads of healthy foods in your home like dried fruits, seeds and nuts to help satisfy your hunger cravings.
+At home, you snack on what’s in your cupboards, refrigerator, and freezer.
+If all you have in there is ultra-processed foods like fries, chocolate, and ice cream, then you’ll find yourself snacking on them (not a good idea).
+To break this habit, make sure you have loads of healthy foods in your home like dried fruits, seeds, and nuts to help satisfy your hunger cravings.

 3. Aim to do 10,000 steps a day